jorgoose/flovision-application-exercise/README.md

 *Any feedback on this exercise to improve with future candidates?*

 I actually thought that this exercise was fun and challenging.
+It is definitely not like any other type of challenge I've been given before (most I've seen are either LeetCode / DS&A type questions, but one time I did get a take home proejct for a web app).
+I feel like it made me think and a few parts that seemed "trivial" at first actuallt required some deeper thinking (ex: how to get the length of the object).